climate-resource/cmip7-scenariomip-ghg-concentrations/README.md

            This is used for some extrapolations of latitudinal gradients.
            It's the same data as above, just at slightly higher sectoral detail.
 1. Put the received emissions in `data/raw/input-scenarios`
-1. Update the emissions file you use for you run (either from the command line or just change the value in `scripts/generate-concentration-files.py`)
+1. Update the emissions file you use for your run.
+   There are two options for how to do this:
+    1. specify this from the command line via the `--emissions-file` option
+    1. change the value of the `emissions_file` variable in `scripts/generate-concentration-files.py`
 1. Run with a new run ID and ESGF version (using the command line argument `--run-id` and `--esgf-version`).
    Pick whatever makes sense here (we don't have strong rules about our versioning yet)
     - This will also require creating entries for the controlled vocabularies (CVs).